python/cpython/Doc/library/ctypes.rst

 Loading dynamic link libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``ctypes`` exports the *cdll*, and on Windows *windll* and *oledll* objects, for loading dynamic link libraries.
+:mod:`ctypes` exports the *cdll*, and on Windows *windll* and *oledll* objects, for loading dynamic link libraries.

-You load libraries by accessing them as attributes of these objects. *cdll* loads libraries which export functions using the standard ``cdecl`` calling convention, while *windll* libraries call functions using the ``stdcall`` calling convention. *oledll* also uses the ``stdcall`` calling convention, and assumes the functions return a Windows :class:`HRESULT` error code.
+You load libraries by accessing them as attributes of these objects. *cdll* loads libraries which export functions using the standard ``cdecl`` calling convention, while *windll* libraries call functions using the ``stdcall`` calling convention. *oledll* also uses the ``stdcall`` calling convention, and assumes the functions return a Windows :ctype:`HRESULT` error code.
 The error code is used to automatically raise a :class:`WindowsError` exception when the function call fails.

 Here are some examples for Windows.
 Note that ``msvcrt`` is the MS standard C library containing most standard C functions, and uses the cdecl calling